ABOUT THE PRODUCTION CONTENT GUIDE

 • Booth talks frequently about his lover, Grace, and her wanting him to use a condom but him resisting.
 Their sexual relationship is discussed frequently throughout the play including detailed description of sexual acts.

 • Booth and Lincoln discuss Booth’s pornography magazine collection.
-Parts of the collection are shown at times when he tries to hide it under the bed or takes the magazine out.
+Parts of the collection are shown at times (clearly visible to the audience) when he tries to hide it under the bed or takes the magazine out.
 They have a graphic discussion of his use of this pornography and his sex drive in general.

 Mature themes